Key Takeaways

 1. Reduced Income and Financial Dependence

 When a marriage or relationship ends, women often experience a substantial reduction in household income.
-This decline typically occurs due to a variety of reasons, such as loss of spousal or partner support, decreased access to shared assets, or career interruptions to prioritise childcare.
-Consequently, women find themselves at a disadvantage financially, particularly if they were financially dependent on their former partner.
+This decline typically occurs due to a variety of reasons, such as the loss of shared assets or career interruptions to prioritise childcare.

 2. Asset Division and Property Settlements

 Women may struggle with the equitable division of assets and property settlements.
-The outcome can vary widely depending on multiple factors, including jurisdiction, negotiation skills, legal representation, and the couple's financial situation.
-Disparity in wealth or power dynamics can leave women in a comparatively weaker position, leading to an unfair distribution of assets, leaving them financially vulnerable in the long run.
+The outcome can vary widely depending on negotiation skills, legal representation, and the complexity of the couple's financial situation.

 3. Child and Spousal Support